alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 date: 2025-12-20 09:00:00 +0000
 ---

 The Reader monad [^0] lets you sequence and compose computations that depend on an immutable environment (context) without manually threading that environment through every call.
+The computation doesn't run until you call `Run(env)`, so, it's closer to a blueprint, or a recipe.

 It also lets you run a sub-computation under a modified view of that environment (via `Local`).
 In practice, this avoids "parameter drilling" by passing the environment once at the boundary and letting the composed pipeline carry it.

 ## Problem: parameter drilling